McBassi is available to provide expert guidance and consulting to organizations on human capital disclosure and reporting.

 - CFO Magazine addressed human capital disclosure in the cover story of its September 2019 issue.

-The ISO HC reporting standard is applicable to all organizations, regardless of size, industry, or for-profit status.
-It includes guidance on reporting in the following areas:
+The ISO HC reporting standards are applicable to all organizations, regardless of size, industry, or for-profit status.
+They include guidance on reporting in the following areas: